-Canada, Alberta, Grand Sentinel
+Canada, Alberta, Banff National Park, Grand Sentinel from Moraine Lake

 On August 15, 2014, Will Richardson-Little and I started hiking toward the Grand Sentinel at 7:20 a.m. from the Moraine Lake parking lot.
 Our objective was to climb the normal route on the south face (4 pitches, 5.9).
 We had a standard rack, double ropes, and helmets.